 With the rise of platforms like GRIN the TikTok Creator Marketplace Pitchbox and Upfluence it's easier than ever for brands to connect with highly relevant content creators.
 In 2022 expect to see brands engage more influencers than ever before.

 Social commerce is all about engaging directly with consumers.
 That's why Facebook Shops allows you to connect with them via Facebook Messenger.
 Other chat tools are joining the social commerce revolution too.
 WhatsApp recently launched a feature which lets users discover stores through its app.
-Similarly China's WeChat allows brands to build their own in-app mini-stores.
+Similarly, for sales in China, WeChat allows brands to build their own in-app mini-stores.

 While Facebook has led the way in social commerce other sites are also expanding their offerings.
 Here are six of the best social commerce opportunities for 2022.